sjaakjules/Vault-Megafauna/exhibition.the-last-of-their-kind.todo.md

 - [ ] provide audio files
 - [ ] include credits for all content
 - [ ] provide additional argument structure documents

+Video tasks

+- [ ] create the main title
+- [ ] create chapter titles on while, not on images
+- [ ] write up the script and upload for editing
+- [ ] record the captions as audio
+- [ ] do not repeat images (inside of the trunk, foliage)
+- [ ] stabilise static shots
+- [ ] make images fill screen, frame as smaller images in the centre for documentary shots
+- [ ] give plenty of white/black space to all shots
+- [ ] can one fix the near clipping plane?